NyanCod3r/FTX/README.md

 # FTX Python client
+# Archived as FTX is defunct and SBF should be in jail

 A Unofficial Python3 library to interact with [FTX's](https://ftx.com/) API.
 The library can be used to fetch market data, make trades, place orders or create third-party clients.